SahinDuman/vanillajs-localstorage-todoApp/README.md

 * Add date and a timestamp to the cards.
 Sort the cards based on the timestamp.
 (Cards marked as done should still be in the bottom of the list)
 * Let the user decide whether to sort the cards in ascending or descending order.

-### A few tips on the way
-* Check the console, make sure it's clean before sending in the code
-* Keep your code modular (build small functions, try to let each function have one single responsibility)
-* Use modern JavaScript
-* Think about naming your variables and functions in a way that make the code self-documenting
-* Use a consistent naming convention (e.g. don't mix camel case & hyphens)
-* Use semantic html (e.g use the form element)
-* Use a css reset or normalize (or sensible defaults for elements)

-Have fun!!

 | ![Todo](todo.png) |
 |:---:|